dotkernel/api-documentation/docs/book/v7/introduction/server-requirements.md

 The project will not even parse on PHP 8.2.

-Beyond that, Dotkernel API leverages these modern PHP features:

-- Typed Class Constants (8.3): Constants carry a declared type
-- Readonly Classes (8.2): Immutable value objects such as the deprecation attributes
-- Enums (8.1): Roles and statuses are backed enums rather than class constants
-- Attributes (8.0): Metadata for dependency injection and OpenAPI documentation
-- Named Arguments (8.0): Clearer function calls, used when creating problem-details exceptions
-- Match Expressions (8.0): More readable than switch statements
-- Constructor Property Promotion (8.0): Cleaner code
-- Union Types (8.0) and the Nullsafe Operator (8.0): Better type safety and safer null handling

 ## Required Settings and Modules & Extensions

 These extensions are declared in the `require` section of `composer.json` as `ext-gd` and